East Beach Café

-Home to superb sandy beaches, a bustling marina and harbour and stunning contemporary architecture, Littlehampton, Sussex on England's sunny south coast is both the perfect place to enjoy a fun family holiday and take time out to relax.
+Littlehampton is home to superb sandy award-winning beaches, a bustling marina and harbour and stunning contemporary architecture.
+Located on England's sunny south coast Littlehampton in West Sussex is both the perfect place to enjoy a fun family holiday and take time out to relax.

-Many of Littlehampton’s annual events take place on the seafront or around the harbour including the annual Waterfront Festival, Carnival and spectacular Bonfire and Fireworks event.
+Many of Littlehampton’s annual events take place on the seafront or around the harbour including Armed Forces Day and Waterfront Festival and spectacular Bonfire and Fireworks event in October.
 In fact, there are so many things to do, you’ll definitely want to stay for longer!
 Why not book this year’s holiday or short break in a Littlehampton hotel, B&B or guest house?

 Take a look at the Accessible Sussex by the Sea page if accessibility information and guidance is required.

 Make sure you call into one of the many businesses around the town to meet the locals and pick local tourist information to help make the most of your visit.